amiham-singh/Scraping-News-sites/README.md

 # Scraping-CNN-
-Python script to scrape CNN for articles on  particular topic over a particular time frame
+Python scripts to scrape CNN Fox and Slate for articles on a particular topic over a particular timeframe

+ In this case: Topic Trump
+ Time frame : One month before and after his inuaguration.